securegns/notes/interview_questions.md

 - What is bruteforce attack and how to defend it
 - What is SQL injection and how to defend from them?
 - What is SUID/SGID how can it lead to privilege escilations?
+- How can an attackers bypass firewall rules? - SSH port forwarding/SSH tunneling
 - Using OWASP Testing guide
 - Explain any of your favorate vulnerability - how it works and how to fix it - Choose some common vulnerability so that even the interviewer is aware of it
 -